10 Absolute Must Do's In Las Vegas For First Timers

 There are too many world-famous restaurants here to count!
 Many of these restaurants have grown insanely popular in their origin city and have expanded to Las Vegas.

-For example, here are some of the most world-renowned restaurants that have opened a location in Vegas:
+To give you some examples, here are some world-famous restaurants that have opened a location in Vegas:

 If eating at a sit-down restaurant is on your itinerary, be sure to make reservations if they offer it!